Mini Dark Chocolate Puddings with Chocolate Shavings

 Using a large, heavy knife, “shave” the chocolate into fine shreds by slicing downward at an angle onto your cutting board.
 Set aside.

 To serve, sprinkle with remaining shaved chocolate.
-Enjoy warm, at room temp, or cold (cover and refrigerate if waiting for later).
+Enjoy warm, at room temp or cold (cover and refrigerate if waiting for later).

-Makes 4 two-ounce servings
+Makes 4 [2-ounce] servings